-Organization that use a paid time off benefit system, as opposed to designated time allotments, allow employees to decide how and when to use their PTO.
+Organizations that use a paid time off benefit system, as opposed to designated time allotments, allow employees to decide how and when to use their PTO.

 For example, an employee who does not call in sick can potentially have an extra 40 hours of discretionary time in the above example.

 Example Vacation Request Form

-To keep track of hours used, create an excel spreadsheet that calculates as hours are added or subtracted from the bank.
+To keep track of hours used, create an Excel spreadsheet that calculates as hours are added or subtracted from the bank.

-These examples can be used in a word document and an excel spreadsheet document.
+These examples can be used in a Word document and an Excel spreadsheet document.
 For an editable copy of this document, click here.